 If you want to record quickly without EQ, this mics raw output sounds fantastic!

 This thing picks up a lot of ambient noise, so make sure you set up your studio space as best you can before recording.
 Turn off any fans, air conditioners, and computers in nearby rooms to minimize distractions.
 Also pray that no one starts mowing the lawn, or taking a huge dump while you’re in the middle of screaming into this bad boy. 😀 Check out my post on Acoustic Sound Treatment for some helpful tips on setting up your studio space!

 Make sure you have a sequencing program to record your vocals or else nothing will happen.
 Your CPU will register that a device is connected but nothing else!
 Audacity works great for starting out!

 - 48v Phantom power via preamp or audio interface.
 Preamp vs. Interface.
 Find out more about Your audio interface!

 - Mic Stand, Pop filter, and Shock-mount (optional).

 A great mic in just about every instance, and sounds incredible especially for the price!
-I couldn’t believe that type of sound came from a sub $100 mic after watching the video.
+I couldn’t believe that type of sound came from a mic in this price range after watching the video.
 May be a little bright at the top end, and some reviewers said theirs broke down after extended use (1-2 years).
 Overall it’s quite a steal at it’s price point.